cedana/cedana/docs/guides/streamer/cr.md

 # Checkpoint/restore streamer

-The Cedana daemon supports checkpoint/restore via low-overhead streaming.
+The Cedana daemon supports checkpoint/restore via high-performance low-overhead streaming.
 It's powered by the [streamer plugin](https://github.com/cedana/cedana-image-streamer), which is a fork of CRIU's [image streamer](https://github.com/checkpoint-restore/criu-image-streamer).&#x20;

 Real benefit of streaming is realized when checkpointing and restoring to/from a remote location.
 See [#remoting](cr.md#remoting "mention").